shimapan-daisuki/LuSt/README.md

 Overview
 ======

-LuSteg can create images with embeded hidden data in lossless formats such as .png, .bmp, .tiff from any source image in Pillow supported format(https://pillow.readthedocs.io/en/3.3.x/handbook/image-file-formats.html) and any arbitrary file.
+LuSt can create images with embeded hidden data in lossless formats such as .png, .bmp, .tiff from any source image in Pillow supported format(https://pillow.readthedocs.io/en/3.3.x/handbook/image-file-formats.html) and any arbitrary file.

 Restrictions:
   - installed python2.7 with PIL/Pillow,